OntoBoom Docs

 The OPS package

-What makes OntoBoom an agent tool, not just an ontology editor.
+OPS stands for Ontology-Package Specification — a portable bundle that pairs your ontology with database-to-ontology mappings and an AI-ready tool schema.
+It's what makes OntoBoom an agent tool, not just an ontology editor.
 Five files, one zip:

 ontology.ttl